SportsFootballKansas City Chiefs

 He played a limited number of snaps, finishing with two catches for 29 yards in a tantalizing taste of how Hopkins can help transform Kansas City’s offense.

 “I thought it was good,” Chiefs coach Andy Reid said.
-“He wanted to be in there, which is a positive and I understand.
-He’ll get more chances in the next game.”
+“He wanted to be in there, which is a positive, and I understand he’ll get more chances in the next game.”

 Hopkins remained on the sideline for the first two offensive snaps, but he trotted onto the field for third-and-7 on the game’s opening drive.

 Initially lining up in the slot of a three-receiver stack to the left of the formation, Hopkins motioned to the outside of the bunch.
-He delayed his release behind two other receivers, drove up the seam then broke outside into a gap between two Raiders defenders.
+He delayed his release behind two other receivers, drove up the seam and then broke outside into a gap between two Raiders defenders.

 Mahomes threw a dart to Hopkins for a 13-yard gain and a first down that lit the fuse on a game-opening 70-yard touchdown drive.